Slack Guide for Hipchat users

-Welcome aboard!
+Welcome!
 As you get started with Slack, this guide will help you get to know your new workspace.
-So sit back, have a read and make yourself at home. 🏡
+So sit back, have a read, and make yourself feel at home. 🏡

 Let’s start with the basics.
-Whatever your role or experience, we’ve got a few resources on hand to help you get to know the Slack app:
+No matter your role or experience, we have a few resources to help you get to know the Slack app:

 Roles and permissions

 Your role in Slack dictates your level of permissions and the actions you can take.
 Here’s an overview:

 Workspace Owners control the highest-level security and administrative settings, but only the Primary Owner (usually the person who created the workspace) has the ability to delete it.